Lindy Elkins-Tanton

-Lindy Elkins-Tanton is a planetary scientist and professor; her research concerns terrestrial planetary evolution.
+Lindy Elkins-Tanton is an American planetary scientist and professor whose research concerns terrestrial planetary evolution.
 She is the Principal Investigator of NASA's Psyche mission to explore the metallic asteroid 16 Psyche, Arizona State University Vice President of the Interplanetary Initiative, and co-founder of Beagle Learning, a tech company training and measuring collaborative problem-solving and critical thinking.

 Career

 Dr. Elkins-Tanton earned her B.S. in geology, M.S. in geochemistry, and Ph.D. in geology, all from the Massachusetts Institute of Technology (MIT) in Cambridge, Massachusetts.
 She was a professor at MIT, a research scientist at Brown University, and a lecturer at St. Mary's College of Maryland, and worked in the business world for a number of years.
 Within 10 years of completing her Ph.D. and serving as an associate professor in geology at MIT, she was recruited to the directorship position at the Carnegie Institution for Science's Department of Terrestrial Magnetism.
 She became the director of Arizona State University's School of Earth and Space Science on July 1, 2014.

 Elkins-Tanton leads NASA's Psyche mission to explore the metallic asteroid 16 Psyche.
-On January 4, 2017, NASA announced the mission had been selected to proceed to mission formulation.
-Elkins-Tanton is the second woman to lead a NASA mission to a major solar system body.
+On January 4, 2017, NASA announced the mission had been selected to proceed to mission formulation; the mission launched successfully on October 13, 2023, and is operating as expected on its cruise to the asteroid.
+Elkins-Tanton is the second woman to win a competed NASA mission to a major Solar System body.

-Elkins-Tanton is also a Co-Founder of and the Higher Education Lead for Beagle Learning, which provides software tools and coaching that make exploration-based learning techniques accessible.
+Elkins-Tanton is also a co-founder of and the Higher Education Lead for Beagle Learning, which provides software tools and coaching that make exploration-based learning techniques accessible.